 The Difference Is Important.

 Both can have small businesses.
-But they have different styles of leadership and thoughts on running their business.
+But they have unique styles of leadership and thoughts on running their business.

-One is not better than the other, they’re just different.
+One is not better than the other, they’re simply different.

 Small-business owners have a great idea.